-In comparison to the earlier past, risks and incidents of data breach have seen a rise.
+In comparison to the earlier past, risks and incidents of data breaches have seen a rise.
 As such, VPN or Virtual Private Networks has become a popular trend as a countermeasure against it.
 The concept holds promises since it allows you to keep your identity safe from your Internet provider.
 However, what goes under the hood is nothing less from confusing to downright, suspicious.
-For example, the network that promotes safety by keeping your activity hidden from prying eyes also acts as a channel to torrent unsanctioned copyrighted material.
+For example, the network that promotes safety by keeping your activity hidden from prying eyes also acts as a channel to unsanctioned copyrighted material.

 Also, although most ISPs have safeguards in place to ensure that its network security professionals do not snoop on a user’s activity and steal any private information, it’s certainly not possible to keep a tight overview.
 Generally, your ISP can see all of your Internet activity when you’re connected to its network.